luizfelipers19/PizzaDaQuebrada/README.md

+# Pizza da Quebrada
+Landing Page of a pizza restaurant, developed with ReactJS(Hooks) and Styled Components.
+This project is responsive.

+Projeto de landing page para webapp de Pizzaria.
+Desenvolvido em React Js, utilizando Styled-Components.
+O projeto é responsivo.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: